raimon49/pip-licenses/README.md

 By default, it is ordered by package name.

-If you give arguments to the `--order option`, you can output in other sorted order.
+If you give arguments to the `--order` option, you can output in other sorted order.

 ```bash
 (venv) $ pip-licenses --order=license